Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Results

-More specifically, the hierarchical annealing process yielded 3 out of 36 equally optimal solutions, 16 out of 36 higher modularity scores, and 13 out of 36 worse solutions (Fig. \ref{fig:topology}b).
-We found that the quantum alternative tended to return more optimal solutions for networks with medium-big size and smaller power-law exponents.
+More specifically, the Hierarchical annealing process yielded 3 out of 36 equally optimal solutions, 16 out of 36 higher modularity scores, and 13 out of 36 worse solutions (Fig. \ref{fig:topology}b).
 Therefore, we fitted a bilinear model using an ordinary least squares procedure to explain the relative increase $(\%RI)$ of the quantum solution as a function of both parameters, where $\alpha$ denotes the power-law exponent, and $N$ is the number of nodes.
 This model carried explanatory power ($R^2=0.3680$, $p=0.0080$, $F$-statistic against a constant model, AIC=118.2572) and both coefficients significantly contributed to the prediction ($\alpha$: $ p=0.0.0116$, $N$: $ p=0.0462$).
 Additionally, we included an interaction term of the form $\alpha N$.
 This alternative model showed a slightly higher coefficient of determination ($R^2=0.3869$, $p=0.0144$, $F$-statistic against a constant model, AIC=119.5288) but the individual coefficients were non-significant ($\alpha$: $ p=0.0863$, $N$: $ p=0.7353$, $\alpha N$: $p=0.4416$), suggesting that independent rather than interaction effects better explain the performance of the algorithm.

 To visualize and confirm these trends, we fitted two independent linear models for each parameter.
-The coefficient of the power-law exponent maintained the significance, while the coefficient of the number of nodes didn't despite the increasing trend in the relative increase (Fig. \ref{fig:topology}c).
-For scale-free networks (i.e., $\alpha \in [2,3]$), all the hierarchical annealing solutions were either superior or equivalent to ones found by the classical counterparts (Fig. \ref{fig:topology}c, green shaded area).
+The coefficient of the power-law exponent maintained the significance, while the coefficient of the number of nodes didn't, despite the increasing trend in the relative increase (Fig. \ref{fig:topology}c).
+For scale-free networks (i.e., $\alpha \in [2,3]$), all the Hierarchical annealing solutions were either superior or equivalent to ones found by the classical counterparts (Fig. \ref{fig:topology}c, green shaded area).
 Importantly, we only considered solutions with a relative increase and power-law exponent that fell within the 95\% range (i.e., $|z_{score}|<1.96$).
-Using this criteria, 4 solutions out of 36 were discarded.
-Crucially, 3 out of these 4 outliers, corresponded to extremely high power-law exponents.
+Using this criterion, 4 solutions out of 36 were discarded.
+Crucially, 3 out of these 4 outliers corresponded to extremely high power-law exponents.